 Most trips are short-distance.
 Travel from the Port-au-Prince metropolitan area, where there are high numbers of suspected cases, is concentrated in nearby communes in the Ouest department but longer trips are also observed, particularly to the Nippes and Sud departments (Map 1).
 Our modelling of the estimated flows of infectious persons (Map 2) shows large similarities with our report a week ago but the frontier of the epidemic has moved and more areas now experience increased infectious pressure.
-Map 2 highlights communes in the central and south parts of the country as areas at potentially increased risk of new outbreaks.
-Compared to previous reports, infectious pressure has increased in communes in Centre department and, to a lesser extent, Nord department.
+Map 2 highlights communes in the central, especially in the north-west of Ouest department, and south parts of the country as areas at potentially increased risk of new outbreaks.
 We also show that geographic proximity to communes with confirmed cases alone may not equate to higher risk of new outbreaks.
 However, our methods may overestimate risk in areas along major travel corridors (e.g. highways).